 Countryside magazine featuring people, walks and wildlife from rural Britain.
 Clare Balding’s…

 On the 65th anniversary of the explosion, Helen Mark visits Hanbury, the scene of this wartime tragedy, and talks to local people and survivors about their memories of that day and how the explosion changed their lives and the landscape around them forever.
 For over 40 years, nothing would grow in what became known to locals as the 'bomb hole' until slowly nature began to reclaim the Hanbury Crater.
 Helen is joined by the Time Team's Professor Mick Aston and together they visit the crater and go underground at Fauld Gypsum Mine, which dates back to Roman times.
-The mine was connected to the ill-fated ammunitions store by the reservoir supplying the steam to operate a nearby plastic factory.
-The greatest loss of life occurred among the factory workers and those underground, who were either drowned or gassed as tonnes of mud and toxic fumes engulfed them.
+The mine was connected to the ill-fated ammunitions store by a reservoir which supplied water to run steam-powered machinery in a nearby plaster factory.
+When the explosion happened the greatest loss of life was among the factory workers and those underground, who were either drowned or gassed as tonnes of mud and toxic fumes engulfed them.
 How could such a tragedy happen?

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.